- Head Sandrine Paillasse

 This widely accepted description may be earned by the welcome balance between the girls reading and singing in the cosy halls of this Victorian villa and playing and experimenting in our modern outside classrooms, mud room and playgrounds; but as with anywhere, it is the people that make the community.

 Beyond learning, the wellbeing and happiness of our girls is our number one priority.
 Kindness, thoughtfulness and acceptance are key qualities in this school.
 Something that is not only achieved through rigorous staff pastoral care and strong friendships between girls, but everyone’s shared acceptance and encouragement of our pupils to become expressive, confident girls with voices that are never afraid to be heard.
-St Christopher’s is an ambitious, kind and warm community created through an equal love of intellectual fascination and freedom of creativity.
-Key qualities that find their way out of our classrooms, into messy play times and the art on the walls, through to the ever flourishing characters and minds of our pupils, here and beyond their time at St Christopher’s.
+Nominated for the Independent Prep School of the Year Tes award in 2022, St Christopher’s is an ambitious, kind and forever curious community created through an equal love of intellectual fascination and freedom of creativity.
+Key qualities that find their way out of our classrooms, into messy play times and the art on the walls, through to the ever-flourishing characters and minds of our pupils, here and beyond their time at St Christopher’s.

 - Age range 4 - 11